 Kind of like knives, what kind of chopping tool you should carry is a personal choice.
 Ax, tomahawk, hatchet, take your pick but pick one of them.

 Just like there are tasks a chopping tool is not good at, there are tasks that a knife is not good at.
-But when paired together they form a strong partnership.
+However, when paired together they form a strong partnership.

-Other than Swiss Army Knives, I did not use to concern myself with multi-tools.
-But I have come to love them.
-I found that a quality plier style multitool, like a Leatherman, is invaluable to have in the absence of other tools.
-Hunters carry gear and that gear will have to be maintained, adjusted, fixed, or cannibalized for other purposes.
+Other than Swiss Army Knives, I did not use to concern myself with multi-tools, but I have come to love them.
+I found that a quality plier-style multitool, like a Leatherman, is invaluable to have in the absence of other tools.
+Hunters carry gear and those items will have to be maintained, adjusted, fixed, or cannibalized for other purposes.
 A multitool will make all of this possible and easier.

 Check out our top picks for the best multitool in the market…